Song of Count Timo: Date, place and authorship

 The author was a cleric.
 He wrote in the diocese of Freising, either in the city of Freising itself or in the nearby monastery of Weihenstephan.
 The author may have had a connection to the city of Lyon, where Archbishop Agobard was a known critic of the ordeal.
 Agobard's predecessor was the Bavarian Leidrad.

-He probably composed the Song on the occasion of a visit from King Louis to Freising and Weihenstephan in 834.
+The poet probably composed the Song on the occasion of a visit from King Louis to Freising and Weihenstephan in 834.
 It is the only known poem addressed to Louis by one of his subjects.
 Eric Goldberg situates the poem and the events it recounts in the context of an empire-wide restoration of justice following the rebellions of 833–834.
 This programme, announced by Emperor Louis the Pious in November 834, was aimed at the suppression of banditry and the reversal of land usurpations (especially at the expense of the church).
 Louis the German was closely allied to his father, Louis the Pious, during this period.
 If this is the context, then the poem must be later than November 834.